dougsweetser/Q/docs/Math/complex_quaternions.md

 wrong: I expected two things but have four.
 Fortunately the group theory nerds are on my side, saying the cyclic group Z~4~ over the complex numbers except zero is the reason for the rules of complex number multiplication.
-The trivial group with *e*=1 lives in the upper left hand corner.
+The trivial group represented by *e*=1 lives in the upper left hand corner.
 The cyclic group Z~2~ is also there as the intersection of the first and third columns.

 The graph of the multiplication will show the same information as the product table to a different part of the brain.